Moon Knight (2016)| A journey into a fractured mind by Jeff Lemire

 Jeff Lemire gives a psychological view of Moon Knight

 Marc Spector was once a mercenary, as shown in the iconic first series created by Doug Moench and Bill Sienkiewicz.
-During a mission in Egypt, he dies and then comes back to life as the avatar of Khonshu, Moon Knight.
+During a mission in Egypt, he dies and then comes back to life as Moon Knight, the avatar of Khonshu, the Egyptian god of the Moon.
 At some point, the character was intended to become Marvel’s Batman.
-Steven Grant, one his personality, is indeed a millionaire playboy and Hollywood producer.
+Steven Grant, one of Marc’s personalities, is indeed a millionaire playboy and Hollywood producer.
 Moreover, writer like Warren Ellis employed wonderfully the variety of gadgets and suits Moon Knight has.
 He didn’t reach the same popularity as his bat-equivalent, but a lot of writers explored the character with a personal touch.

 In doing so, Jeff Lemire declares immediately that his Moon Knight is going to be about Marc’s mental illness.
 After a talk in dreams with Khonshu, he wakes up in a mental institution.
 The staff is doing its best to keep Marc well sedated.
 When he protests, a couple of punches become part of the therapy.
 Throughout the story, Marc will face the attempts of the goddess Ammut to keep him prisoner inside the institution and Khonshu’s harsh exhortations to do what he says.
 Marc’s actual enemy, though, is himself, and his fragmented personality.
 Jeff Lemire plays wisely with the features of Moon Knight, sometimes recalling the feeling of disorientation of Mulholland Drive.
 Combining his ties with the Egyptian gods and his illness, he spreads a cloud of ambiguity.
 Is it all really happening, is it the trick of some higher entity or is everything inside Marc’s mind?